mahamkhawar/DH110-22F-Demo/assignment01/README.md

 # Assignment 01

-## Tentative Title: City-Slickers & Sustainability
+## Tentative Title: Sustainability in Rapid Urbanization
 ### Maham Khawar, DH110
 #### About the project
 According to the UN, 6 in 10 people will live in urban areas by 2030.
 Currently, the world's cities occupy only 3% of the land but are responsible for up to 80% of total world energy consumption and 75% of carbon emissions.
 With such high urban populations coupled with incredibly wasteful practices, people must be informed and active in making their community better for all living within it.
 Thus, I chose to focus on a UX project which will aim to get younger members of the generation involved in making the cities in which they live more sustainable and maintaining sustainable practices themselves.
 I chose to focus on younger groups as these are the age groups who tend to flock to the city, which is the most impactful area of unsustainable practices.